JensRantil/jensrantil.github.io/content/posts/2023-11-07_simplicity-toolkit-programming-part-1/index.md

 ![A horrible generic TypeScript function from TypeORM.](typescript.png)

 This also includes simpler type systems over complex ones.
 Looking at you, TypeScript!
 Hello, Java!
-I am not sure how many of you have spent a day or two trying to get Java generics to compile?
-You fix one type, maybe trying to figure out if you need to use the `extends` or `super` keyword, and suddently you have a completely different compilation error in another part of your source code.
-After a day of fixing compilation errors, you realise you have been going in circles..qq
+Ever struggled to make Java generics compile?
+You fix one type, maybe trying to figure out if you need to use the `extends` or `super` keyword, and suddenly you have a completely different compilation error in another part of your codebase.
+After a day of fixing compilation errors, you realize you have been going in circles...

 This is why I have found [the Go programming language][golang] so refreshing.
 It trades verbosity over expressiveness, as a feature.
 Sure, I need to write